The CEO of Penns Woods Bancorp (PWOD) is Buying Shares

-Following this transaction Richard Grafmyre’s holding in the company was increased by 7.7% to a total of $196.7K.
-Following Richard Grafmyre’s last PWOD Buy transaction on February 04, 2019, the stock climbed by 4.7%.
+This recent transaction increases Richard Grafmyre’s holding in the company by 14.3% to a total of $212.6K.
+In addition to Richard Grafmyre, 7 other PWOD executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $42.57K worth of PWOD shares and purchased $63.08K worth of PWOD shares.
-The insider sentiment on Penns Woods Bancorp has been positive according to 10 insider trades in the past three months.
-This sentiment is higher than the average sentiment of company insiders in this sector.
+In the last 30 days, insiders have sold $42.57K worth of PWOD shares and purchased $138.1K worth of PWOD shares.
+The insider sentiment on Penns Woods Bancorp has been positive according to 13 insider trades in the past three months.
+This sentiment is slightly higher than the average sentiment of company insiders in this sector.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.